rahulpeddi/multi-jackal-simulator/README.md

 # Files
 ## multi_jackal_tutorials
 The starting point for simulating the robots.
-Contains launch and config files.
+Contains launch, config, and world files.
 Starts up a Gazebo session and launches robots using `multi_jackal_base`.
 Example: `roslaunch multi_jackal_tutorials one_jackal.launch`.